Problems with your hips are not just for people who need hip replacements.

 If you have a hot tub you can have sex in, enjoy the warm bubbles until your pain starts to reside.
 If you have a penis, sit on one of the seats in the tub.
 Have your partner straddle you and ride.

 Warm water can wash away natural lubrication.
-Using a hybrid-base or silicone lube (if you are enjoying anal sex) can make sex much more comfortable in a hot tub.
-For vaginal sex, try MOJO Anal Relaxing Water as an option for anal sex.
-Sliquid Organics Natural is a great option for vaginal sex.
+Using a hybrid sex lubricants or silicone sex lubricants (if you are enjoying anal sex) can make sex much more comfortable in a hot tub.
+For vaginal sex, try one of the water-based sex lubricants, or if your are on the sensitive side, try one of the organic sex lubricants.

 Shower sex sounds great in theory, but many people find it disappointing.
 Here are a few options that really work.